Redocly/redocly-cli/README.md

 ## Credits

-Thanks to Swagger, Spectral, and Speccy for inspiring ruleset.
+Thanks to [graphql-js](https://github.com/graphql/graphql-js) and [eslint](https://github.com/eslint/eslint) for inspiration of the definition traversal approach and to Swagger, Spectral, and Speccy for inspiring the ruleset.